TheGalfins/GNSS_Compare/docs/user_manual/ui_description.rst

       :width: 50%
       :align: center

-Below the plot there is the legend with the specific colors for the chosen processing schemes/configurations.
+Below the plot there is the legend with the specific colors for the chosen processing schemes.

-To get to the next view just swipe from right to left or to return to the previous one, from left to right.
+To get to the next view swipe from right to left or to return to the previous one, from left to right.

 Google Maps view